18alantom/zettel.vim/README.md

 where `togit` is set to 1 will be added unless overridden by a tag level `togit`.

-*This hasn't been implemented yet.*
+*This hasn't been implemented yet.
+No plans to do so as of now, but seems useful so may add it in later.*

 ---